Updated: Feb 7, 2026

 Pattern: The $50B Problem

 Clear category leader in Cloud Data Platform.
-Strong fundamentals (26% growth, 72% margins), good moat.
-Quality company at terrible valuation—would need $420B market cap for 10x (larger than Oracle).
+Strong fundamentals (26% growth, 72% margins), durable moat.
+Quality company at impossible valuation—would need $420B market cap for 10x (larger than Oracle).
+Already too mature for 10-year 10x thesis.

-The Reality of Disciplined Investing: 95% rejection rate across 15+ companies evaluated.
-Common failures: weak fundamentals, commoditizing markets, too expensive ($50B+ can't 10x), valuation discipline failures, or wrong timing.
+The Reality of Disciplined Investing: 95% rejection rate across companies evaluated monthly.
+Common failures include: weak fundamentals, commoditizing markets, too expensive (>$50B can't mathematically 10x), valuation discipline failures, or wrong timing (too early/too late in lifecycle).

-The competitive advantage is saying "no" to 95% of opportunities and holding cash at 3.69% until companies that meet all framework criteria appear at reasonable valuations—roughly every 1-2 years.
+The competitive advantage is saying "no" to 95% of opportunities—including excellent companies like Snowflake—and holding cash at 3.69% until companies meeting all criteria appear at reasonable valuations.
+Roughly 1 exceptional opportunity every 1-2 years.

 Transparent documentation of personal portfolio returns.
 Updated monthly.